pop-os/wayland-protocols/GOVERNANCE.md

 5. At the conclusion of the discussion period, the new membership is established unless their application was NACKed by a 1/2 majority of all existing member projects.
-6. Member projects may vary their point(s) of contact by proposing the addition and/or removal of points of contact in a message to the wayland-devel mailing list, subject to approval as in points 4 and 5 above.
+6. Member projects may vary their point(s) of contact by proposing the addition and/or removal of points of contact in a merge request tagged `governance`, subject to approval as in points 4 and 5 above.

 ### 1.3.
 Ceasing membership

-1. A member project, or point of contact, may step down by writing their intention to do so to the wayland-devel mailing list.
+1. A member project, or point of contact, may step down by submitting a merge request tagged `governance` removing themselves from `MEMBERS.md`.
-2. A removal vote may be called for by an existing member project or point of contact, by posting to the wayland-devel mailing list.
+2. A removal vote may be called for by an existing member project or point of contact, by filing a merge request tagged `governance`, removing the specific member project or point of contact from `MEMBERS.md`.
 This begins a 14 day voting & discussion period.
 3. At the conclusion of the voting period, the member is removed if the votes total 2/3rds of all current member projects.
 4. Removed members are not eligible to apply for membership again for a period